 We consider here the one-dimensional spinless fermion model studied in \cite{ishiyama_exact_2025}.
 The initial state is a pure state where the even sites are occupied, and the odd ones are empty.
 The system then evolves under the action of a nearest-neighbor hopping Hamiltonian

 as well as under the following "dephasing" jump operators:

 where $n_i=c^\dagger_i c_i$ is the fermion number operator on site $i$.
-Using the high-level interface the Hamiltonian and the jump operators are combined into an \verb"evolver" (see Section~\ref{sec:high} for the full listing)
+Using the high-level interface, we combine the Hamiltonian and the jump operators into an \verb"evolver" (see Sec.~\ref{sec:high} for the full listing)

-Dissipative problems where the Hamiltonian and the Lindblad are quadratic in the creation and annihilation operators can be solved exactly~\cite{znidaric_exact_2010,eisler_crossover_2011,zunkovic_closed_2014,barthel_solving_2022}.
+Dissipative problems where the Hamiltonian and the Lindbladian are quadratic in the creation and annihilation operators can be solved exactly~\cite{znidaric_exact_2010,eisler_crossover_2011,zunkovic_closed_2014,barthel_solving_2022}.
 The present model was recently studied in the limit of an infinite chain~\cite{ishiyama_exact_2025}.
-The authors of this study demonstrated that the system displays some oscillatory decay or some over-damped decay, depending on the strength $\gamma$ of the dissipation.
-In Fig.~\ref{fig:fermion} some numerical results for the fermion density, obtained with the present library, are compared to the exact asymptotic results derived in~\cite{ishiyama_exact_2025}.
-The fermion density converges to $1/2$ at long times and to magnify how such convergence occurs the vertical axis represents deviation from $1/2$ multiplied by an exponential factor $\exp(4\gamma t)$.
+The authors of this study demonstrated that the system displays oscillatory decay or over-damped decay, depending on the strength $\gamma$ of the dissipation.
+In Fig.~\ref{fig:fermion}, numerical results for the fermion density, obtained with the present library, are compared to the exact asymptotic results derived from~\cite{ishiyama_exact_2025}.
+The fermion density converges to $1/2$ at long times.
+To magnify how such convergence occurs the vertical axis represents deviation from $1/2$ multiplied by an exponential factor $\exp(4\gamma t)$.
 We observe a good agreement between the simulations and the analytical behavior derived in \cite{ishiyama_exact_2025}.

-The bottom panel of Fig.~\ref{fig:fermion} represents the evolution of the OSEE~\cite{prosen_operator_2007,znidaric_complexity_2008} associated to a bipartition of the chain in the center.
+The bottom panel of Fig.~\ref{fig:fermion} represents the evolution of the OSEE~\cite{prosen_operator_2007,znidaric_complexity_2008} associated with the central bipartition of the chain.
 The OSEE quantifies the total amount of correlations between the two subsystems.
 This quantity is very useful in the context of MPS since the bond dimension $\chi$ (on the bond associated to the bipartition) required to represent $\rho$ faithfully is expected to obey a scaling of the form $\ln(\chi) \sim {\rm OSEE}$.